idsia-robotics/learning-long-range-perception/README.md

 ### Videos

-Sample videos of the obstacle avoidance model's prediction, the camera's view and the target labels for the different scenarios are available [here](https://github.com/Mirko-Nava/Learning-Long-range-Perception/tree/master/video).
+Sample videos of the prediction of the obstacle avoidance model on the Thymio along with the ground truth labels for different scenarios are available [here](https://github.com/Mirko-Nava/Learning-Long-range-Perception/tree/master/video).
 An overview of different models created with the proposed approach is available [here](www.google.com).

 ### Dataset